aiven/aiven-operator/docs/docs/resources/clickhouseuser.md

 The password from this secret will be used to modify the ClickHouse user credentials.
 Password must be 8-256 characters long as per Aiven API requirements.
 This can be used to set passwords for new users or modify passwords for existing users.

-!!!
-Note

-    This secret is not watched - changes to the source secret require manual reconciliation.
+The source secret is watched for changes, and reconciliation will be automatically triggered when the secret data is updated.
-    To apply password changes, trigger reconciliation by adding/updating an annotation on the ClickhouseUser.

 **Required**